Who We Are

 (she/her)

-Kelly holds a Masters of Arts in Teaching from Northeastern University (NU) in Boston, MA and she obtained a teaching license for grades 1-6.
-While living in Boston, she worked in various educational settings before landing a job at NU as an implementation coordinator for the Center for STEM Education.
-In that capacity, Kelly worked with the Mayor's office, non-profits and industry professionals to develop and implement programs aimed at eliminating the achievement gap in Boston Public Schools.
+Kelly holds a Masters of Arts in Teaching from Northeastern University (NU) in Boston, MA.
+She has worked in various educational settings: At the Center for STEM Education at NU she worked with the Mayor's office, non-profits and industry professionals to develop and implement programs aimed at eliminating the achievement gap in Boston Public Schools.
 One of the programs, the ExxonMobil Bernard Harris Summer Science Camp, eventually led to a cross country move to Houston, TX to work for The Harris Foundation in a national role as a program director.

 Kelly's experience in education has focused primarily in the STEM areas and her work has encompassed everything from grant writing to program development and implementation to staff management to data analysis and program evaluation.

-Now in Ithaca, NY, Kelly spends her time as a mom to two children, Jordan and Lucy, and manager of the Ithaca Farmers Market.
+Now in Ithaca, NY, Kelly spends her time as a mom to three children, Jordan, Lucy, and Benjamin and as the organizational manager of the Ithaca Farmers Market.
 She loves the toy library because it allows children to construct their own meaning of the world through play.
 "The Toy Library is a great opportunity for lots of children and is also affordable and environmentally conscious.
 I'm excited to be a part of the organization and see how it helps our community."

 Erika Mudrak,